MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 The following POS localization features implemented previously and available to customers in all countries or regions may be used for Norway specifically:

-- **Print text fields on the receipt in a large font size.** You can use the **Font size** parameter in the Receipt format designer to specify that the large font size should be used for a field in a receipt format.
+- **Print text fields on a receipt in a large font size.** You can use the **Font size** parameter in the Receipt format designer to specify that the large font size should be used for a field in the receipt format.
 (The large font size is approximately double the usual font size.)
 For example, you can use this parameter to print the "Copy" indicator on a receipt copy in large characters.

 - **Register the printing of receipt copies in the POS audit event log.** You can use the **Audit** parameter in the POS functionality profile to enable the printing of receipt copies and other POS audit events to be registered.
-The audit events are registered in the channel database and in Retail headquarters.
+The audit events are registered in the channel database and in Retail Headquarters.
 You can view the audit events on the **Audit events** page.

 - **Prevent a copy of a receipt from being printed more than one time.** When the parameter **Audit** in the POS functionality profile is enabled, the **Allow printing receipt copies** POS permission controls whether receipt copies can be printed.
 There is also an option to prevent a copy of a receipt from being printed more than one time.